Flight Deck (California's Great America)

-Flight Deck (formerly Top Gun) is a steel inverted roller coaster located at California's Great America in Santa Clara, California.
+Flight Deck (formerly Top Gun and briefly as Soaring Chiefs) is an inverted roller coaster located at California's Great America in Santa Clara, California.
 Built by Bolliger & Mabillard and designed by Werner Stengel, the roller coaster made its debut on March 20, 1993, as Top Gun.
 The roller coaster was built as Paramount, who had purchased the Great America theme park in 1992 along with several other parks, sought to expand its entertainment opportunities and promote its films.
-After Paramount sold off its Great America park to Cedar Fair, the roller coaster was rebranded as Flight Deck.
+After Paramount sold off its Great America park to Cedar Fair (now Six Flags), the roller coaster was rebranded as Flight Deck.